Waterford District High School: Grade 9 Day

 Grade 9 day at Waterford District High School is a long-standing tradition.
-The grade 9 students are paired with senior studentsto complete activities.
+The grade 9 students are paired with senior students to complete activities.
 Following a crackdown on hazing by the school's administration, the day's events are considered to be a safe opportunity for students from grade 9 and grade 12 to get to know one another.

 There is also a barbecue lunch for the students run by the school's student council.